elton-develcode/CalculadoraReact/README.md

 </br></br>

 ## What is this repository for
-The **Lm-Instala-Parameters** is for configuring system parameters, such as which service integrates with other APIs,as well as some settings of the system or module itself.
+The **Lm-Instala-Parameters** is for configuring system parameters, such as which service integrates with other APIs, as well as some settings of the system or module itself.
 </br></br>

 ## Requirements